-Take the Portland self-guided Historic Buildings Walk for a closer look at the city's hundreds of heritage buildings.
-Portland became Victoria's first permanent European settlement in 1834.
-Wander the streets boasting more than 200 beautifully maintained heritage buildings and private residences.
-Visit the Maritime Discovery Centre for an insight into Portland's long seafaring history.
+Take the Portland self-guided Historical Buildings Walk for a closer look at the city's hundreds of heritage buildings.
+Portland became Victoria's first permanent European settlement in 1834 and boasts more than 200 buildings of historic significance.